enmanuelduran/enmascript/content/articles/2018-10-26-react-conf-2018-understanding-react-hooks-proposal-with-simple-examples.md

 featuredImage: '2018-10-26-hooks-proposal.png'
 ---

-Yesterday, was the first day of the [React conf](https://conf.reactjs.org/), the community is very excited about the things that are happening with react (myself included), after watching some minutes of the conference we noticed a pattern, the word _hooks_ started to be recurrent, and the more it was used the more amazed and hyped we were.
-In this article, we're going to be explaining how _hooks_ work a little bit by identifying some key concepts and understanding a simple example of a counter that will be evolving progressively with the use of the different hooks (Ah, and you'll be reading the word _hooks_ a lot).
+Yesterday was the first day of the [React conf](https://conf.reactjs.org/), the community is very excited about the things that are happening with react (myself included), after watching some minutes of the conference we noticed a pattern, the word _hooks_ started to be recurrent, and the more it was used the more amazed and hyped we were.
+In this article, we're going to be explaining how _hooks_ work a little bit by identifying some key concepts and understanding a simple example of a counter that will be progressively evolving with the use of the different hooks (Ah, and you'll be reading the word _hooks_ a lot).
 Grab a soda, fasten your seatbelt and enjoy the ride.

 ![](/images/2018-10-26-hooks-proposal.png)

 [React Hooks](https://reactjs.org/docs/hooks-intro.html) are a new proposal available in the version 16.7.0-alpha of React and is currently being discussed in [this RFC](https://github.com/reactjs/rfcs/pull/68).
-Basically with the introduction of _hooks_ you are no longer being forced to use _classes_ just to be able to make use of react core features such as the state, yes, you read that correctly, you can now manipulate the state by using a _function based component_, let me show you what I'm talking about with our first codepen example, take a look, don't panic, and then I'll explain what is going on, I promise, please don't panic:
+Basically with the introduction of _hooks_ you are no longer being forced to use _classes_ just to be able to make use of react core features such as the state, yes, you read that correctly, you can now manipulate the state by using a _function-based component_, let me show you what I'm talking about with our first codepen example, take a look, don't panic, and then I'll explain what is going on, I promise, please don't panic:

 <iframe height='265' scrolling='no' title='LgMomz' src='//codepen.io/enmanuelduran/embed/LgMomz/?height=265&theme-id=0&default-tab=js,result' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/enmanuelduran/pen/LgMomz/'>LgMomz</a> by Enmanuel Durán (<a href='https://codepen.io/enmanuelduran'>@enmanuelduran</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>